-Preparing for camp comes with a lot of steps: prayers, planning meetings, and packing, among many other things.
-We know sacrifices are made to get your youth group to camp, one being the fundraising of costs.
-We have seen all kinds of creative and successful fundraising ideas throughout the years, so we wanted to provide you with a short list of potential fundraising plans that may help your group cover the expenses of a summer mission trip with Catholic Heart Workcamp:
+We have seen all kinds of creative and successful fundraising ideas throughout the years, so we wanted to provide you with a list that may help your group cover the expenses of a mission trip with Catholic Heart Workcamp:

 Provide pancake breakfast plates after masses on a Sunday morning and let the youth serve as waiters and waitresses for the donors.
 You can either charge per plate or simply ask for donations by placing donation jars on each table.
 A way to cut costs is to ask for ingredient donations or for your local Knights of Columbus to donate to the cost of supplies.